-Laya by Shang Properties is conveniently situated in Barangay Oranbo, Pasig City near the bustling district of Ortigas Center.
+LAYA BY SHANG PROPERTIES Laya by Shang Properties is conveniently situated in Barangay Oranbo, Pasig City near the bustling district of Ortigas Center.
 It is just a short walk to shopping malls, restaurants, prestigious schools, and top medical institutions.

-Designed with young professionals and growing families in mind, Laya by Shang Properties has 1,283 residential units composed of studio, one-, two-, and three-bedroom units.
+Designed with young professionals and growing families in mind, Laya by Shang Properties has 1,283 residential units composed of Studio, One-, Two-, and Three-bedroom units.

 The residential tower offers over 2,934 sqm of thoughtfully-designed amenities and events spaces.
-Residents will have exclusive access to a full suite of workspaces, function rooms, private lounges, meeting areas, an outdoor pool, children's pool, fully-equipped fitness and yoga studios, children's playground, game rooms, and a private screening room.
-Additionally, as of December 31, 2023, 135 units have been sold with a total revenue of PhP1.5 billion.
-The tower is expected to be completed by 2028.
+Residents has exclusive access to a full suite of workspaces, function rooms, private lounges, meeting areas, an outdoor pool, children's pool, fully-equipped fitness and yoga studios, children's playground, game rooms, and a private screening room.
+Additionally, as of December 31, 2023, 135 units have been sold with a total revenue of PhP1.4 billion.
+The tower is expexted to be completed by 2028.